OlssonDev/olssondev.github.io/_posts/2023-02-19-UnderstandingWhyCastsCanBeExpensive.md

 Casting is a quick operation, performance-wise.
 The only thing cast nodes **can** contribute to is longer loading times (due to hard references that can contribute to large size maps) which is a one-time cost when the class loads into memory.

-It's usually the fault of a bad project structure and improper use of SoftObject and SoftClass pointers, that makes casts "expensive".
+It's usually the fault of a bad project structure and improper use of SoftObject and SoftClass pointers, that causes casts to be "expensive".